aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Convert Excel Workbook to JSON**
-Aspose.Cells supports converting a workbook to Json (JavaScript Object Notation) file.
+Aspose.Cells supports converting a workbook to JSON (JavaScript Object Notation) file.

-The following code example demonstrates exporting active worksheet to Json by using [**SaveFormat.Json**](https://reference.aspose.com/cells/javascript-cpp/saveformat) enumeration member.
-Please see the code to convert [source file](Book1.xlsx) to the [output Json file](Book1.Json) generated by the code for reference.
+The following code example demonstrates exporting the active worksheet to JSON by using **SaveFormat.Json**.
+Please see the code to convert the [source file](Book1.xlsx) to the [output JSON file](Book1.json) generated by the code for reference.

 ```html
 <!DOCTYPE html>